 Performance Plans and Performance Accountability Reports

 The Office of the City Administrator maintains a comprehensive list of all Performance Plans and Performance Accountability Reports by agency or by policy area.

 Grade DC harnesses analytical technology allowing the DC government to form a grade for each agency.

 The Office of the City Administrator also maintains a comprehensive list of citywide planning documents.

-Jenny Reed is DC’s Chief Performance Office and leads the Office of Performance Management.
-OPM uses data, strategic planning and innovation to continuously improve the programs and services DC government delivers.
+Jenny Reed is the Director of the Office of Budget and Performance Management.
+The office uses budget data, strategic planning and innovation to continuously improve the programs and services DC government delivers.
 Jenny first joined DC Government in 2015 as the Mayor’s Deputy Budget Director.
 Prior to that role, she spent nearly eight years at the DC Fiscal Policy Institute where she served as Deputy Director.

 Reed is widely recognized as an expert on the DC budget, affordable housing, poverty and income trends, and tax policy.
 Her research has contributed to a number of important budget and policy outcomes, including increased funding to address the city’s affordable housing shortfall, improved public access to key DC budget information, and improvements to policies governing the city’s financial reserves.
 Jenny also served as a member of the Board of Commissioners for the DC Housing Authority, appointed to the Board by the DC Consortium of Legal Service Providers, and served in the Housing Advocate position.
 Jenny holds an undergraduate degree in psychology from the University of Rhode Island and a Masters in Public Policy from George Washington University.